 The current pandemic presents a unique challenge for pastors.
 In addition to determining how best to serve their members in unusual circumstances, they must also decide how the pandemic and its economic fallout will affect the church’s mission.
-Unfortunately, global missions is one of the first budget items to be cut for many churches.
+Unfortunately, global missions are one of the first budget items that many churches cut.

-Jeff Lewis serves as the Director of Discipleship at Radical and is the author of “God’s Heart for the Nations,” a free resource from Radical that is available here.
+Jeff Lewis serves as the Director of Discipleship at Radical and is the author of “God’s Heart for the Nations,” a free resource from Radical.
 David Platt serves as pastor at McLean Bible Church in Washington, D.C.
 He is the founder and president of Radical.